GokceSoylu/basic_webProjects/README.md

 Goal is using information I learned so far(fetch, events, css etc)

 In this project you can access images you search

+## Currency Converter

+Goal is using information I learned so far(OOP, fetch, events, css etc)

+In this project you can convert currency :))

+also with double arrow you can change currency type easly